Bruce Rastetter: Politics

-Rastetter is a well-known Republican donor, donating more than $1.5 million to state and federal political campaigns since 2003.
-In 2015 Rastetter announced the inaugural Iowa Agriculture Summit to address the political initiatives and interests of farmers and agriculture in the state, such as GMO's, nutrition labeling, food waste, and biotechnology.
+Rastetter is a well-known megadonor to the Republican party, having donated more than $1.5 million to state and federal political campaigns from 2003 to 2015 alone and has been called an "Iowa kingmaker".
+In 2015, Rastetter announced the inaugural Iowa Agriculture Summit to address the political initiatives and interests of farmers and agriculture in the state, such as GMO's, nutrition labeling, food waste, and biotechnology.
 Mike Huckabee, Chris Christie, Donald Trump, Ted Cruz, Rick Santorum, Scott Walker, and Jeb Bush attended the event, located within the Iowa State Fairgrounds.